${{W}^{2,\delta}}$ Estimates for Solution Sets of Fully Nonlinear Elliptic inequalities on ${C^{1,\alpha}}$ Domains: Introduction

-This paper is devoted to establish boundary $W^{2,\delta}$ estimates on $C^{1,\alpha}$ domains from interior $W^{2,\delta_0}$ estimates by Whitney decomposition.
-The proof is built upon Whitney decomposition, which is an effective tool for obtaining boundary estimates from interior estimates.
-For instance, Li, Li and Zhang \cite{LLZ} utilized it to prove boundary $W^{2,p}$ estimates for elliptic equations on $C^{1,\alpha}$ domains; Cao, Li and Wang \cite{CL} utilized it to prove the optimal weighted $W^{2,p}$ estimates for elliptic equations with non-compatible conditions.
+In this paper, instead of straightening out the boundary, we establish boundary $W^{2,\delta}$ estimates for $u\in S(\lambda,\Lambda,f)$ on $C^{1,\alpha}$ domains from interior $W^{2,\delta_0}$ estimates and Whitney decomposition.
+Whitney decomposition is an effective tool for obtaining boundary estimates from interior estimates.
+For instance, Cao, Li and Wang \cite{CL} utilized it to prove the optimal weighted $W^{2,p}$ estimates for elliptic equations with non-compatible conditions; Li, Li and Zhang \cite{LLZ} utilized it to prove boundary $W^{2,p}$ estimates for linear elliptic equations on $C^{1,\alpha}$ domains.